sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 In case the log doesn't enforce any rate limits, the submitter emits the add-leaf request.
-If the log wants to enforce rate-limits, such a request will fail with HTTP status code 401 (Unauthorized).
+If the log wants to enforce rate-limits, such a request will fail with HTTP status code 403 (Forbidden).
+(Note that the status code 401, Authorization Required, should be used only for authorization on the HTTP level).

 To pass rate-limit requirements, the submitter now has to prepare a submission envelope.
 The envelope should include the domain where the